RylanMorrison/command-centre/README.md

 Voice commands with more than one syllable are more reliably interpreted

 Playback using local sound files works when the screen is locked (unlike YouTube videos for example) and removes any online dependency

+Using [Vosk](https://github.com/alphacep/vosk-api) for offline speech recognition also removes any online dependency